The 3 D's of frontend feature leading

 There are three main aspects to the process of discovery:

 1. Understanding the problem you are solving.
-Looking at this another way, what new value will be created when everything is shipped to the end user?
+Looking at this another way, what new value will be created when everything is shipped to users?

 2. Understanding the current technical terrain.

-3. Charting a clear path forward for the team to get there.
+3. Charting a clear path forward for the team to get to where you need to go.

 What discovery looks like in practice